Professor Mengjie Zhang

 ABOUT THE AUTHOR:

-Mengjie Zhang is currently Professor of Computer Science at Victoria University of Wellington, where he heads the interdisciplinary Evolutionary Computation Research Group with over 12 staff members, seven postdocs and over 25 PhD students.
+Mengjie Zhang is an IEEE Fellow and currently Professor of Computer Science at Victoria University of Wellington, where he heads the interdisciplinary Evolutionary Computation Research Group with over 12 staff members, seven postdocs and over 25 PhD students.
 He is a member of the University Academic Board, a member of the University Postgraduate Scholarships Committee, a member of the Faculty of Graduate Research Board at the University, Associate Dean (Research and Innovation) for Faculty of Engineering, and Chair of the Research Committee for the School of Engineering and Computer Science.
 His research is mainly focused on evolutionary computation, particularly genetic programming, particle swarm optimisation and learning classifier systems with application areas of computer vision and image processing, multi-objective optimisation, and feature selection and dimension reduction for classification with high dimensions, transfer learning, classification with missing data, and scheduling and combinatorial optimisation.
 Prof Zhang has published over 500 research papers in fully refereed international journals and conferences in these areas.
 He has been supervising over 100 research thesis and project students including over 30 PhD students.

 He has been serving as an associated editor or editorial board member for ten international journals including IEEE Transactions on Evolutionary Computation, IEEE Transactions on Cybernetics, Evolutionary Computation Journal (MIT Press), IEEE Transactions Emergent Topics in CI, Genetic Programming and Evolvable Machines (Springer), Applied Soft Computing, and Engineering Applications of Artificial Intelligence, and as a reviewer of over 30 international journals.
 He has been a major chair for over ten international conferences including IEEE CEC, GECCO, EvoStar and SEAL.
 He has also been serving as a steering committee member and a program committee member for over 80 international conferences including all major conferences in evolutionary computation.
 Since 2007, he has been listed as one of the top five world genetic programming researchers by the GP bibliography.
 He will chair and host IEEE CEC 2019 Wellington, the Capital City of New Zealand.